All Episodes

 Why?

-Uh that is a somebody I people need to push on this story.
+People need to push on this story.

 A million dollars for something that should have never happened in the first place.

-Uh she owes the American people that million dollars.
+She owes the American people that million dollars.

 It's her fault.

-All right, folks, it's Eric Erickson fill it in for rush.
+All right, folks, it's Eric Erickson.

 It's been a pleasure.

-Thanks to the EIB network.
+Thanks to the EIB Network.